oeg-upm/ya2ro/README.md

   - "Bibliography entry 3"
 ```

 `authors:`In this field is where credit to the creators, collaborators, authors, etc is given.
 If an ORCID is privided ya2ro will fetch relevant data automatically.
-If a photo is not provided a default one will be used.
+If a photo is not provided, a default one will be used.
 ```yaml
 participatns:
     -